Syracuse Orange: Mascot

+The Saltine Warrior

 In 1931, a Native American warrior known as Nathan March aka: "Saltine Warrior" became the athletic mascot.
 The name derived from an article describing an archaeological dig on campus allegedly uncovering the artifacts of a Native American warrior.
 The warrior was called the "Saltine Warrior" because of the abundant salt deposits in the Syracuse, New York area.
 The article was later revealed to be a hoax, but the mascot remained for next four decades.

 In the mid-1950s, the father of a Lambda Chi Alpha fraternity brother owned a cheerleading camp.
 He made a Saltine Warrior costume for his son to wear at Syracuse football games.
 Thus began a nearly forty-year tradition of Lambda Chi brothers serving as the university's mascot.

 In 1978, the Saltine Warrior was banned by the university as part of the national movement to eliminate Native American motifs, becoming one of the first colleges to do so.
 The mascot briefly morphed into a Roman warrior, but was eventually replaced unofficially in 1982 by a giant, cartoon-style Orange.